Cardi B Is Engaged! Watch Offset Propose to the Bodak Yellow Rapper

 The audience went wild as Offset got on his knee to show his lady love the diamond ring and the two hugged immediately after she said yes.

-Cardi was seen dancing giddily and smiling from ear to ear as she embraced the rapper shortly after the highly public proposal.
+Cardi was seen wiping tears and smiling from ear to ear as she embraced the rapper shortly after the highly public proposal.

 Cardi B is engaged!
 Forreal this time!
 Let's celebrate, purchase & stream #MotorSport ???? pic.twitter.com/A71eBRTh8M— June Carter ?? (@JunesMyx) October 28, 2017